- My VitaCup Review : The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 - Place a large mug on the drip tray, without a K-Cup in the brew basket, and then lift the Keurig’s handle and wait a few seconds.
-Lower the handle and then push ad hold the brew button until water dispenses.
+Lower the handle and then push ad to hold the brew button until water dispenses.

 - Now, rinse.
 Fill with water, turn the brewer on and lift and lower the handle again.
 Push brew.
 You will want to repeat this process three times in order to get the taste of vinegar out.

-- This needs to be done every three months or so (if you notice the brewer is running slower than usual, it’s time for a cleaning).
+- This needs to be done every three months or so (if you notice the brewer is running slower than usual, it’s time for cleaning).

 - The needle needs to be cleaned every three to six months as well (there is a great video on Keurig’s site which shows you how to do this).